stephhest/hot-chicken-bros/README.md

 # hot-chicken-bros
-Customer-facing website and order management system for Hot Chicken Bros.
+Customer-facing website and order management system for the Hot Chicken Brothers pop-up operation